 Upcoming Roundtable Events

-HASC’s ongoing Diversity, Equity, and Inclusion Roundtable series is set to continue into 2022.
+HASC’s ongoing Diversity, Health Equity and Inclusion Roundtable series is set to continue into 2022.
 Speakers, dates and times will be shared as specific events are scheduled.

 All hospital management categories are invited to attend.
 CEOs, chief diversity officers, chief health equity officers, chief medical officers, chief human resources officers, and chief population health officers are all welcome.

-Learn more about HASC’s DEI initiative on the association’s webpage here.
+Learn more about HASC’s DHEI initiative on the association’s webpage.